LLC Florida Form Your LLC

 What a Registered Agent Does in Florida

-A registered agent serves as your LLC's official point of legal contact.
-In practice, they receive:
+The registered agent is your LLC's official point of legal contact.
+In practice, the agent receives:

-The registered agent must accept these documents during regular business hours (generally 8 AM to 5 PM, Monday through Friday) at the registered address on file with the Division.
+The agent must be available to accept these during regular business hours at the registered office address on file.

 Designating Your Registered Agent